ChengJade/scMoGNN_Plus/README.md

 Note
 ======
-In .train/Network/gnn.py, the uploaded file still adopts the dglnn.SAGEConv method since it would allows CPU overloaded, so I recommend to run on the GPU(required >12G)
+In .train/Network/gnn.py, the uploaded file still adopts the dglnn.SAGEConv method since it would allows CPU overloaded and my GPU is too small to store a whole graph, so I recommend to run on the GPU(required >12G).
 If you have a good computing resource, you can use the modified sageconv (from train.Network.sageconv import SAGEConv) to update the edge information.

 And for convenience, I adopt the model saving method of scMoGNN (torch.save(model)) which would save the whole model.
 Actually It is not recommended.
 The more recommended method is torch.save(model.state_dict(), path)

 The saved training file is too big to upload.

+As for the spliting method of the dataset, I follow the code provided by scMoGNN.
+Noticeably, this model uses the train file to split, but it is right to use provided test dataset to evaluate.
+I will upload the new spliting method after.

+At last, appreciating the code from [scMoGNN](https://github.com/openproblems-bio/neurips2021_multimodal_topmethods/tree/main/src/predict_modality/methods/DANCE)